INSAlgo/trainings-2018/W2_oct15_oct21/io_exercices.md

 ### Exercice 2 - Pattern

-Write a program that, given one integer I, prints on I+2 lines the following pattern : xxIxxAxx where I is the given integer, and A is an integer such that A = I+2
+Write a program that, given one integer I, prints on I+2 lines the following pattern : xxIxxAxx where I is the given integer, and A is the line number (starting from 1)

-Input : on one line, a single integer 0 <= I <= 8
+Input : on one line, a single integer I >= 0

-Output : on I+2 lines, the pattern xxIxxAxx such that A = I+2
+Output : on I+2 lines, the pattern xxIxxAxx such that A is the line number

 #### Example
 ##### Input